NyeUsr/Install-Cisco-Packet-Tracer/README.md

-# Install Cisco Packet Tracer Easily
+## What Does the Script Do?

-An easier way to install Cisco Packet Tracer on Linux and avoid the common errors like:
+This shell script provides an easier way to install Cisco Packet Tracer on Linux and avoid the common errors like:
 ```
 The following packages have unmet dependencies:
 packettracer: depends: libgl1-mesa-glx but it is not installable
 ```

-## What Does the Script Do?
+by doing the following:

-- Installs all required dependencies
+- Installing all required dependencies
-- Downloads and installs the missing `libgl1-mesa-glx` package from Debian
+- Downloading and Installing the missing `libgl1-mesa-glx` package from Debian
-- Resolves any `dpkg` interruptions from prior incomplete Packet Tracer installations
+- Resolving any `dpkg` interruptions from prior incomplete Packet Tracer installations
-- Provides step-by-step guidance for installing Packet Tracer
+- Providing step-by-step guidance for installing Packet Tracer